 A permitted land use that is exempt from a zoning permit, or has been granted a zoning permit, may still be required to obtain other permits before the use is constructed or otherwise established and put into operation.
-Nothing in this echapter shall eliminate the need to obtain any permits, or approvals or authorizations required by other provisions of the City Code, including, but not limited to, building, grading or other construction permits if they are required by Chapter 8, a business license if required by Chapter 18, hazardous materials storage permits if required by Chapter 24, subdivision approval if required by Chapter 28, or any other permit, approval or authorization required by a regional, state or federal agency.
+Nothing in this chapter Chapter shall eliminate the need to obtain any permits, or approvals or authorizations required by other provisions of the City Code, including, but not limited to, building, grading or other construction permits if they are required by Chapter 8, a business license if required by Chapter 18, hazardous materials storage permits if required by Chapter 24, subdivision approval if required by Chapter 28, or any other permit, approval or authorization required by a regional, state or federal agency.
 All necessary permits, approvals and authorizations shall be obtained before starting work or establishing new uses."

 Section 3.
-Chapter 36, Article IX, Division 10, Section 36.28.70 of the Mountain View City Code is hereby amended to read as follows:
+Chapter 36, Article IX, Division 10, Section 36.28.70 of the Mountain View City Code is hereby amended as set forth below with additions shown in red underline and deletions shown by red strikethrough: